10 Tips for Mastering the Random Orbit Sander

 How It Works—and What Goes Wrong

 The pad of a random orbit sander moves in two ways: It wiggles in a tight orbital pattern while it rotates.
 This combined movement leaves a random pattern of scratches running in every direction, overlapping, intersecting and becoming practically invisible.
 But if you sand the wrong way, you’ll prevent the sander from working properly.
 You’ll get visible scratches, often in the form of long, spiraling swirls.
 You may not see these swirls on raw wood, but a coat of stain will highlight them.
-Be sure to check out our favorite sanding hints and tricks before your next project.

 When you use a random orbit sander, it’s natural to scrub back and forth in a hurry.
 But that produces swirls.
 Slow down!
 The slower you go, the more random the scratches will be.
 It’s not easy, but train yourself to crawl along at a turtle’s pace—about 1 in. per second.
 To get a feel for that pace, try watching a stopwatch or a clock with a timer while you sand.
-Watch this video to hone in your sanding skills.

 Pressing down on a sander is a common mistake.
 Don’t do it.
 The weight of the sander, plus your hand and arm, is enough pressure.
 Pushing down does remove wood faster, but it’s counterproductive.
 It can slow or stop the pad’s rotation, creating those ugly swirls.
 Check out a sander out there that has a lot less vibration to deal with, a lot less.